automatictester/crypto-exp/readme.md

 This shouldn't be done using hash functions prone to length extension attacks, i.e. non-truncated versions of SHA-2 and earlier functions.
 It theoretically could be done using hash functions not prone to length extension attacks, i.e. truncated versions of SHA-2 or any version of SHA-3.
-However, this is not recommended.
+This is still not recommended, because hash functions were not designed with forgery resistance in mind.

 B. Would it make sense to use hash function H with secret key K concatenated with message M as follows: H ( M || K) instead of MAC?

 This is not as bad as the previous example because it cannot be a subject to length extension attack.
 However, such use of a hash function could still be a subject to collision attack, which are not practical for MAC.
-This is not recommended.
+This is still not recommended, because hash functions were not designed with forgery resistance in mind.

 C. What key length should be used with HMAC?